mrismanaziz/Reforestation/README.md

-## How many bones are in the human hand?
-A handful of them.
+## I went to the doctor today and he told me I had type A blood but it was a type O.